 As a mathematical biologist and an applied mathematician, I use tools from evolutionary game theory, dynamical systems, and network science to explore mathematical and computational models of collective and emergent behavior in social systems.
 I am especially interested in understanding how inter-individual differences and population structures influence and are influenced by collective dynamics.
 My recent and current projects have focused on self-organized division of labor in ant colonies, hierarchies in adaptive networks, and cooperation and polarization in group-structured populations, among others.

-As a teacher, I strive to encourage active learning and practice inclusive teaching in undergraduate classrooms.
+As a teacher, I strive to practice inclusive teaching in undergraduate classrooms.
 I am a Graduate Teaching Fellow at the McGraw Center for Teaching and Learning, and I also serve as a Resident Graduate Student in First College, one of the undergraduate residential colleges at Princeton.
-As a member of the Princeton Women in STEM Leadership Council (WSTEM), I partner with campus resources to foster conversations about inclusivity and bulid community among underrepresented groups in STEM.
+As a member of the Princeton Women in STEM Leadership Council (WSTEM), I work with campus partners to foster conversations about diversity and inclusion in STEM at Princeton.

-Please feel free to contact me at mk28 (at) princeton (dot) edu.
+Please feel free to contact me at mari [dot] kawakatsu [at] princeton [dot] edu.